Jordan: Ancient Metallurgy

 Carbon-free iron heated to the maximum of ancient furnaces, while still not actually reaching its melting point, could be pounded (forged) to purify it and shape it, even without any admixture of carbon.
 Iron worked in this way and containing only negligible carbon is called "wrought iron," and its production is necessarily quite time-consuming.
 On the other hand, iron with high carbon content and as a result with a lower melting point could be melted and molded and is referred to as "cast iron."
 In Europe successful iron casting dates only to about the 1300s AD.
 However, in China iron casting dates to the 500s BC, when cast iron began to be used for the production of agricultural implements.

 Even once the technology was known, manufacturing iron was not easy and could easily fail if the ore was not sufficiently porous or if there was too much oxygen available or if the lumps of charcoal used to introduce carbon were too large.
+It is important to remember that throughout history more groups knew about iron, and valued it, than could produce or work it.
+(Click me.)

 The term "Iron Age" is given to those periods around the world in which iron came into general use.
 The specific dates of course vary from region to region, and the rigidity with which one defines "general use."
 One date sometimes given for the earliest iron production is about 2000 BC (for Turkey).
 Iron appeared in Africa by 600 BC, probably from Southwest Asia via Egypt, Nubia, and the Sahel corridor running south of the Sahara, and substantial iron working began in what is today Nigeria by the 300s.
 In most parts of the world, the use of iron largely displaced the prior use of bronze, and hence the "Iron Age" succeeded the "Bronze Age."
 Except in the northeast, there was no Bronze Age in Africa, where iron directly displaced the use of stone tools.